 What are the World Coffee Championships?

-If you're a die-hard coffee fan, you may have heard of coffee competitions.
-In this article we look at the biggest competitions in the world.
-Find out everything about the 7 disciplines and what there is to win.
+As a die-hard coffee fan, you may have heard of coffee competitions before.
+Here you can find out everything about the 7 disciplines of the World Coffee Championships and what there is to win.

 If you're a die-hard coffee fan, you may have heard of coffee competitions.
 Whether on a small scale at the latte art battle in your favorite café next door or on the big stage in front of an international audience.
 The largest stage for coffee competitions is found annually at the Specialty Coffee Association's World of Coffee and Specialty Coffee Expo events.
 The seven disciplines of the World Coffee Championships are usually scattered across the world and are organized by World Coffee Events, which was created specifically for this purpose.